How To Store Chives?

 This post may contain affiliate links.
 I may receive a small commission at no extra cost to you.
 All opinions remain my own.

-Chives are among the easiest and most flexible herbs to grow in your own home.
+Chives are really well-known as some of the simplest and most flexible herbs to grow in your own home.

 They’re easy to plant and require little care.